Southfield Separation of Assets Attorney

 What Is The Separation of Assets Law in Michigan?

-The separation of assets in Michigan depends on what assets you bought while married.
-In the event that you and your spouse can’t come to an agreement, a Michigan family law judge will take an equitable approach to the division of assets.
+The separation of assets in Michigan is something that usually follows divorce and depends on what assets you bought while married.
+In the event that you and your spouse can’t come to an agreement, a Southfield divorce lawyer will take an equitable approach to the division of assets.
 That means that assets are typically divided 50-50 in the event of stalled negotiations between the parties.

 What Happens to the Assets I acquired Before Divorce?